fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-migrate-to-ursa-proxy-from-nginx.md

 lsof -i :80
 ```

-If the port 80 is in use, you'll get a table similar to:
+If port 80 is in use, you'll get a table similar to:

 ```
 COMMAND PID   USER   FD   TYPE  DEVICE  SIZE/OFF  NODE NAME